$\operatorname{Sp}(1)$-symmetric hyperk\"ahler quantisation: Introduction

 \subsection{Description of the main construction}

-Since no preferred symplectic form is given on $M$ it makes little sense to talk about a pre-quantum line bundle over the hyper-K\"ahler manifold.
-Instead one may fix a Hermitian line bundle $(L,h)$ on $M$ and a family of Hermitian connections $\nabla_q$ on $L \to M$, making it a pre-quantum line bundle for the symplectic form $\omega_q \in \Omega^2(M)$ corresponding to $q \in \mathbb{C}P^1$.
-Further, let $\mpHK$ be the group of automorphisms of $L \to M$ covering the $\mHK$-action: We assume it is a central $\U(1)$-extension of $\mHK$ (see \S~\ref{sec:Sp1equi} for a cohomological reformulation of this assumption).
+Let us expand and detail the brief description sketched above.
+Suppose a hyperkähler manifold $M$ is given, $G$ a compact connected Lie group acting on it by hyperkähler rotations.
+By this we mean that $G$ acts on $M$ by isometries which permute the Kähler structures on $M$; we will additionally require that the induced action be transitive.
+Since Kähler forms are parametrised by $\mathbb{C}P^{1}$, this corresponds to a surjective map $G \to \SO(3)$.
+As we shall see, this implies that $G$ is covered by a product $\Sp(1) \times G_{0}$, with $\Sp(1)$ acting on $\mathbb{C}P^{1}$ in the usual way and $G_{0}$ fixing all Kähler structures.

-If $M_q$ denotes the K\"ahler manifold corresponding to $q \in \mathbb{C}P^1$, its geometric quantisation consists of the Hilbert space $\mathcal{H}_q$ of $\LL$ holomorphic sections of the pre-quantum line bundle.
-One may then attempt, as customary, to identify the spaces $\mathcal{H}_q$ by constructing a 1-cocycle of unitary isomorphisms parametrised by pairs of points in $\mathbb{C}P^1$.
-We have however chosen to proceed differently: We will exploit the compactness of the base space $\mathbb{C}P^1$ and make sense of \emph{holomorphic} dependence of our construction, obtaining non-trivial representations of a subgroup of $\mpHK$. \footnote{We discuss in \S~\ref{sec:appendix} the traditional identifications of the Hilbert spaces via holonomy of a flat connection; this approach trivialises the representations of the $\Sp(1)$-factor produced by the main construction.}
+Since no preferred symplectic form is given on $M$ it makes little sense to talk about a pre-quantum line bundle over the hyperkähler manifold.
+Instead, we will assume given a Hermitian line bundle $(L,h)$ on $M$ and a pre-quantum connection $\nabla_{q}$ for each symplectic form $\omega_{q}$, depending smoothly on $q \in \mathbb{C}P^{1}$ in an appropriate sense.
+We will further assume that the $G$-action lifts to $L$ permuting the connections equivariantly.